vendor rebates accounting treatment

 QuickBooks

 IncentX helps small and medium-sized businesses.
-It links to QuickBooks, making rebate management easier and more automated, helping them compete with bigger companies.
+It integrates with QuickBooks, making rebate management easier and more automated, helping them compete with larger companies.
+Additionally, incentX's sales commission management software streamlines compensation, providing real-time insights and customizable payout structures.

 SAP B1 HANA, ByDesign, and S4